How do I get my work highlighted in your online publication?

 Writers who have a previous or ongoing relationship with their subject should disclose this to the editor.
 Whether the relationship involves money, labor, or friendship, the editor must know about these before confirming a writing assignment.
 Such conflicts of interest may involve the rejection of a pitch, cancellation of an assignment, or reworking a story’s form and/or angle.

 We are proud to pay our contributors a stipend for all content assigned and agreed upon by our team.

 Print Magazine Questions

 Where can I buy the most recent print magazine?

 You can purchase the most recent print issue as well as back issues in our online shop or locally at any of our partner vendors:

-Our Vending partners who are selling Issue 09: Craft Locally are Atomic Books, The Baltimore Museum of Art, Domesticity, Eddie’s (both locations), Good Neighbor, Get Shredded, Greedy Reads (both locations), Homebody General Store, Hunting Ground, Kelmscott Bookshop, the National Museum of Women in the Arts, Maryland Historical Society, The Store Ltd, and Y:Art Gallery.
+Our Vending partners who are selling Issue 10: Power locally are Atomic Books, the Baltimore Museum of Art, Domesticity, Eddie’s (both locations), Good Neighbor, Get Shredded, Greedy Reads (both locations), Homebody General Store, Hunting Ground, Kelmscott Bookshop, the National Museum of Women in the Arts, Open Works, The Store Ltd and Tortuga.
 We look forward to welcoming back a number of our small business partners in a post-COVID world.